 ‘Be right with you, Finn.’
 My voice is reaching a slightly higher register.

 I move the pepper-mill two centimeters to the left.
 Suddenly, I’m ok.
 You could project the Golden Mean over my kitchen set-up, and there’d be perfect alignment.
 The radishes are amazingly julienned, uniformly 1/8 inch in cut, and I’m creating a perfect brunoise from a willing carrot.
 With the leeks perpendicular as they are, this mise-en-place may well as be a Piet Mondrian done in food.

 Finn cries.
 He’s my square peg in a round hole.

 I turn my attention towards Finn and the crying stops, neatly.
 It’s uncanny: one minute it’s an exhaustive cry, then—upon inhalation—it’s a laugh.
 His eyes widen blue when meeting mine.
 It’s his gambit, his manner of saying, ‘ Daddy—your move.’
 He actually pushes forward in his highchair as emphasis.

 “Kid, I don’t understand you.”
 I smirk.

 I’m met with a smile, stereotypic.
 Children with Down syndrome share faces and that smile is a reminder Finn belongs to something else besides his particular heredity.

 He’s actually been watching me for a spell and suddenly I feel exposed.
 ‘Obsessive Compulsive Symmetry Disorder.’
-I’m self-diagnosed, and that’s the worst diagnosis to have.
+I’m self-diagnosed, and that’s the worst kind of diagnosis to have.

 Still, I move and remove things from the kitchen to exact a space.
 I’m always in the practice of ‘even-ing’ things, dismissing whatever is odd and creating scalene balance out of Mason jars, prep bowls, and cutting boards.
 I arrange compulsively in direct defiance of entropy, else relative to it.
 Bailing against the tide.